jordanella/go-ansi-paintbrush/README.md

 - `GetResultRGBABytes() []byte`
 - `GetResultRGBADimensions() (width, height int)`

-## Character Weighting and Custom Characters
+## Character Weighting and Extended Characters

 The ANSI Paintbrush library allows you to customize the character selection process through a weighting system.
 Weightings can be leveraged to emphasize certain characters over others or to add entirely new characters to the rendering process.
 This flexibility allows you to fine-tune the output to achieve the desired aesthetic for your images.